| Associate Professor of Philosophy |

 Photo & Video Credit: Cameron Bertuzzi

-I am an Associate Professor of Philosophy at the University of Saint Joseph, Macau.
-Previously, I have also held an Assistant Professor Position at Houston Baptist University and a Postdoctoral Fellowship at the University of Macau.
+I am an Associate Professor of Philosophy at Saint Francis University in Loretto, Pennsylvania.
+Previously, I also held an Associate Professorship at The University of Saint Josep in Macau, China.
+I was also an Assistant Professor at Houston Baptist University and a Postdoctoral Fellowship at the University of Macau.

 My PhD thesis committee consisted of Jim Beilby and Michael Brady.
 Victoria Harrison (primary supervisor), Martin Smith, and Adam Rieger were the supervisors for my project.